Welcome to Our Blog - Camino de Madrid

 As we continued through the mostly flat grassy pastures and small farms the trail followed a stream, which we criss-crossed eleven times over the course of the morning.
 The water was only a few inches deep, and at each crossing a line of tall square granite stones had been placed across the stream bed for us to step across.
 In some cases the stepping stones were rather far apart and slightly slippery, lending some excitement to the endeavour.

-We spent a long time covering the 12 km stretch of trail between Tres Cantos and Colmenar Viejo, because there were so many birds along the waterway, each one new and exciting.
-Some were incredibly colourful, while others boasted exotic sounding songs.
+We spent a long time covering the 12 km stretch of trail between Tres Cantos and Colmenar Viejo because there were so many birds along the waterway, each one new and exciting.
+Some were incredibly colourful, while others boasted exotic-sounding songs.

 While we were distracted by the hubbub of bird activity another pilgrim passed us on the trail!
 He was from Poland and spoke neither Spanish nor English, but managed to ask if we were headed to Santiago, and exchange a friendly 'Buen Camino!'
-Although he was an older gentlemen and moving quite slowly, he still managed to pass us, and over the course of the day we leap-frogged quite a few times, smiling and nodding at each encounter.
+Although he was an older gentleman and moving quite slowly, he still managed to pass us, and over the course of the day, we leap-frogged quite a few times, smiling and nodding at each encounter.

 As we slowly progressed through the farmland, we were passed by several cyclists, a family out for a morning stroll, and a small flock of sheep being steered by three enthusiastic sheepdogs!

-Eventually we came over a hill with a pair of lovely horses and saw the red roofs of the town of Colmenar Viejo stretching out ahead of us in front of the tall, craggy, snow covered Guaderrama Mountain Range.
-It was a long steady climb up to the hill-top town, and as we huffed and puffed up the slope we enjoyed watching the hawks, kites, and storks soaring and circling along the ridge on either side of us.
+Eventually, we came over a hill with a pair of lovely horses and saw the red roofs of the town of Colmenar Viejo stretching out ahead of us in front of the tall, craggy, snow-covered Guaderrama Mountain Range.
+It was a long steady climb up to the hilltop town, and as we huffed and puffed up the slope we enjoyed watching the hawks, kites, and storks soaring and circling along the ridge on either side of us.

-At the edge of town we came to a large cemetery which was bustling with pre-Easter activity, and then a small white chapel with a stone cross out front.
+At the edge of town, we came to a large cemetery which was bustling with pre-Easter activity, and then a small white chapel with a stone cross out front.
 There were a lot of locals out walking their dogs, jogging, cycling, and getting some exercise along the edge of the steeply sloping road we were following into town.
 We couldn't blame them - it was a gorgeous day and the view was spectacular!
-Across the rolling green hills we could still see the towers of Madrid rising up in the distance.
+Across the rolling green hills, we could still see the towers of Madrid rising up in the distance.

-Apparently Colmenar Viejo has a population of 50,000 people, and serves as a bedroom community for Madrid.
+Apparently, Colmenar Viejo has a population of 50,000 people and serves as a bedroom community for Madrid.
 However, as we walked through the steep, winding, streets it felt more like a small village.

 We made our way up to the old part of town and the splendid Gothic Church of the Asunción de Nuestra Señora.
 The church was founded by the powerful Mendoza family, who were once lords over much of the land in this area.